guillemontecinos/itp_fall_2019_research_methods_in_art/README.md

 ![](https://images.squarespace-cdn.com/content/v1/550de105e4b05c49fa2bba03/1517510891182-7BFXBYE4A6D8Z5BTRORZ/ke17ZwdGBToddI8pDm48kNvT88LknE-K9M4pGNO0Iqd7gQa3H78H3Y0txjaiv_0fDoOvxcdMmMKkDsyUqMSsMWxHk725yiiHCCLfrh8O1z5QPOohDIaIeljMHgDF5CVlOqpeNLcJ80NK65_fV7S1USOFn4xF8vTWDNAUBm5ducQhX-V3oVjSmr829Rco4W2Uo49ZdOtO_QXox0_W7i2zEA/1_1_hVP63vxohS4TFsej64WQ.jpeg?format=2500w)

-The artist –in order to create a narrative with the data gathered– had to dive into the data in order to find underlaying structures or time patterns that could explain Kaki's sensations, anxiety and the progress of the disease on Cooper's body.
-In order to do that, Lupi structured the information based on it's smaller structure: each day was represented with a white petal.
+The artist –in order to create a narrative with the data gathered– had to dive into the data in order to find underlying structures or time patterns that could explain Kaki's sensations, anxiety and the progress of the disease on Cooper's body.
+In order to do that, Lupi structured the information based on it's smaller structure: each day was represented with a white petals.
 Then, days were grouped by the periodicity in which platelets counts were performed, so each platelet count represented by a bunch of red dots was followed by a bunch of white petals.

 ![](https://miro.medium.com/max/16000/1*YHyrPe4Nm7PSzYU8DLwIMg.jpeg)